 Flappy birds, Angry Birds, Candy Crush and Temple Run are just a few of the addicting games being obsessively played in today’s world.
 Throw in Xbox, Wii and non-stop texting and keyboarding and you have a generation spending hours a day on gaming devices, smart phones and keyboards.
-This constant use and motion has led to an increase over the past few years in the number of people complaining of aches and pains in their fingers, thumbs and hands – leaving many to wonder if gaming can cause arthritis?
+This constant use and motion has led to an increase over the past few years in the number of people complaining of aches and pains in their fingers, thumbs and hands – leaving many to wonder can gaming cause arthritis in my thumbs?

-This pain and stiffness may be the result of a Repetitive Stress Injury (RSI).
-RSI’s occur when the same motion is repeated over and over again, for a long period of time, causing inflammation in the ligaments and tendons of joints.
+This pain and stiffness may be the result of a Repetitive Stress Injury.
+Repetitive Stress Injuries (RSI) occur when the same motion is repeated over and over again, for a long period of time, causing inflammation in the ligaments and tendons of joints.
 Some examples of Repetitive Stress Injuries include Bursitis, Carpal Tunnel Syndrome, Tendinitis and Trigger Finger.
 The combination of repetitive movements, poor posture and overuse of games, phones and computers, without taking breaks can lead to RSI and the following symptoms.

 Symptoms of RSI vary, but can include: